Shane Turner

 Shane Lee Turner (born January 8, 1963) is an American former professional baseball player.
 He played in parts of three seasons in the Major League Baseball (MLB) for three different teams.
-He is the manager of the independent Hagerstown Flying Boxcars.
+He was the manager of the independent Hagerstown Flying Boxcars in 2025.

-Career
+Playing career

 Turner attended Garey High School in Pomona, CA. He then played for Cal State Fullerton, playing twice in the College World Series and winning the 1984 national championship.